jrpdango/page-summarizer/Explanation.md

 ## Technical Specs

-This program was built with Node.js and JavaScript.
+This app was built with Node.js and JavaScript.
 The following is a short list of other technologies used and why they were chosen:

 - I chose to use [**Express**](https://expressjs.com/) as the web framework since this is a small app.
 It's relatively straightforward to set up, and something like [**NestJS**](https://nestjs.com/) would've been a bit overkill for what I needed to do.
 - My database of choice is [**SQLite**](https://www.sqlite.org/).
 It's lightweight and easy to use, even allowing an existing database file to be included in the `db/` directory of this repository, for reference.